Zuhkov/docker-wallabag/README.md

     ID=$(sudo docker run -p 7070:80 -d zuhkov/docker-wallabag:latest /sbin/my_init)

 Then head your browser to http://localhost:7070 and enjoy a fresh wallabag install.
+Login with Username and password `wallabag`.
+Don't forget to change your password!
 When you're finished, just stop the docker container:

     sudo docker stop $ID